Find out what dried limes (loomi) are and how to use them then transform your dishes with a new mouth-watering flavour.

 Dried limes are a popular ingredient in the cuisines of the Gulf States, Iraq, Iran as well as parts of India.

 They are added to dishes to give a unique and distinct flavour which is slightly astringent, rich, fermented and citrusy.
-It is used for dishes with meat, chicken, fish, vegetable, lentil and rice.
+It is used for dishes with meat, chicken, fish, vegetable, lentil and rice but can also be used for salads, soups and to make loomi tea (recipe below).

 There are two varieties of dried limes – brown or black.
 Preparation for both begins in the same way.